Ruby Fields

 Ruby Phillips, known professionally as Ruby Fields, is an Australian singer-songwriter and guitarist from Cronulla, New South Wales.
 In 2018, she released her debut EP Your Dad's Opinion for Dinner, followed by the singles "I Want", "P Plates", and "Ritalin".
 Her single "Dinosaurs" reached number nine on Triple J's Hottest 100 of 2018.

 In 2019, she released her second EP Permanent Hermit, which contained the singles "Dinosaurs", "Climate", and "Trouble".
 Her debut album Been Doin' It for a Bit was released in September 2021 and debuted atop the ARIA Albums Chart.

+Fields' second studio album Small Achievements was released in April 2026.

 Early life

 Fields' hometown is Cronulla in southern Sydney.
 She began songwriting when she was 11 and busking when she was 13.
 Fields spent several years learning how to build guitars and repair music equipment from her friend's father.
 She grew up listening to bands such as AC/DC, Fleetwood Mac, and Guns N' Roses.